ethereum/consensus-specs/specs/phase0/p2p-interface.md

 If any of these timeouts fire, the requester SHOULD reset the stream and deem the req/resp operation to have failed.

 A requester SHOULD read from the stream until either:
-a) An error result is received in one of the chunks (the error payload MAY be read before stopping).
+1. An error result is received in one of the chunks (the error payload MAY be read before stopping).
-b) The responder closes the stream.
+2. The responder closes the stream.
-d) Any part of the `response_chunk` fails validation.
+3. Any part of the `response_chunk` fails validation.
-e) The maximum number of requested chunks are read.
+4. The maximum number of requested chunks are read.

 For requests consisting of a single valid `response_chunk`, the requester SHOULD read the chunk fully, as defined by the `encoding-dependent-header`, before closing the stream.